hansanjie/OpenPoseUnityDemo/README.md

 	RightArrow	|		Next frame (only in BVH and JSON mode) UpArrow		|		Speed up animation (only in BVH and JSON mode) DownArrow	|		Slow down animation (only in BVH and JSON mode)

+## IMPORTANT NOTICE
+1. DO NOT try to back to the menu or quite the program while video is recording. (you may need to restart the program)
+2. Sometimes video recording will fail (when the processing could not stop), just restart and record again.
+3. The default video saving folder is "C://Users/{UserName}/Documents/RockVR/Video".
+(And there is no way to change it so far.)

 ## Project setup instructions - if you want to open in Unity
 1. Clone the whole repository.